-But first, I also want to outline a few habits we recommend that can produce scary-good results as well.
+But first, I also want to outline a three money moves we recommend that can produce scary-good results.

 When working towards any long-term goal, there will be times when you’ll question why and what you’re doing.
 From my own experiences and from what I have seen with our clients, the more you understand where you want to be, and the clearer you are about the steps necessary to get there, the more likely you are to stay the course.
 Again, a major key to long term financial success is consistency.

 This is another topic we stress a lot because it is so important.
 Hitting your savings goals, or having the cash flow to automate your savings, comes back around to knowing how much money you have, and where it is going.
 I understand assigning a job to every dollar that comes in the door is not for everyone – most people want their budget to be a little more fluid, and that is fine.
 However, at the end of the day, you are more likely to be successful if you know exactly where (or at least have a good idea) your money is going, and where your budget leaks tend to be.
 At Family Financial Partners, we use eMoney to help our clients track their spending and monitor progress.

 Now, to address some of the financial monsters we often find hiding in the shadows, waiting to jump out and scare you.
 There are ways to keep them at bay, don’t worry.